mainmatter/mainmatter.com/blog/_posts/2018-06-27-actix-tcp-client.md

 ```

 Now, whenever we build the project again, `cargo` will make sure to download
-the necessary dependencies from crates.io and build them, before building the
+the necessary dependencies from crates.io and build them before building the
 actual project. `cargo` is using a build cache though, so don't worry if it
-takes a long time if you first try to build it, the following builds should be
+takes a long time if you first try to build it.
+The following builds should be
 much faster.

 It's time to implement a basic `Actor` as the base for our experiment.
 We don't